 Compensatory mitigation shall be located in the same surface water hydrologic planning area as the project and shall not overlap with area that was treated as part of the project.
 Surface water hydrologic planning areas are identified in the Basin Plan.

 Tree replacement shall be conducted at the compensatory mitigation site to the maximum extent practicable.
-If the tree replacement ratio is such that installing all required replacement trees at the compensatory mitigation site will be detrimental, trees may be installed elsewhere in waters of the state or riparian areas of the same surface water hydrologic planning area with no increase in replacement requirement.
-If tree replacement is not feasible within waters of the state or riparian areas of the same surface water hydrologic planning area, planting may occur within buffer areas.
+If the tree replacement ratio is such that installing all required replacement trees at the compensatory mitigation site will be detrimental, trees may be installed elsewhere in surface waters of the state or riparian areas of the same surface water hydrologic planning area with no increase in replacement requirement.
+If tree replacement is not feasible within surface waters of the state or riparian areas of the same surface water hydrologic planning area, planting may occur within buffer areas.

 Compensatory mitigation shall consist of the following compensatory mitigation types defined in Attachment B and shall be implemented in accordance with the compensatory mitigation type definitions therein: